 Technological innovation has always been at the heart of what Pirelli does.
 While to many people tyres are merely round, black and – above all – similar, they actually hide years of hard work, research, development and testing of their individual elements, including construction, compound and tread-pattern designs.

-At the Geneva Motor Show in March two innovations were unveiled that could be said to cover both looks and brains.
+Last year at the Geneva Motor Show two innovations were unveiled that could be said to cover both looks and brains.
 These are Connesso, the integrated system that’s ‘talking’ to you right now, and the company’s range of Color Edition tyres.

 How the smart sensor works

 The Connesso system for intelligent tyres is an integrated platform that makes use of a sensor embedded within the P Zero and Winter Sottozero ranges to expand on information available from each car’s on-board computer.
 This sensor conveys data about the status, as well as any maintenance needed, of all four tyres.

 As a result, even the most demanding drivers can improve the performance of their cars, while reducing fuel consumption by managing the tyres more efficiently.

 The sensor weighs only a few grams and has no effect on the actual tyre performance.
 It gathers data on each tyre and sending it to a control unit and the Pirelli Cloud, which together form the real brains behind Connesso.
 These crunch the numbers, then send them to each driver’s personal app, with any warnings delivered via a special alert.

 Connesso recognises the identification code of each tyre, measuring its pressure and temperature even when the car is standing still.
 It also supplies information about the vertical static load, how worn the tyre is and how many kilometres have been run on it.
 (A future version will provide an estimate of the number of kilometres still remaining).
 The system can also act as a pressure meter while the tyre is being inflated, giving the driver exact readings without having to wait for the tyres to cool down.